neondatabase/website/content/docs/reference/cli-projects.md

     neonctl project create --psql
     ```

-- Create a project, connect to it with `psql`, and load data from an `.sql` file.
+- Create a project, connect to it with `psql`, and run an `.sql` file.

     ```bash
     neonctl project create --psql -- -f dump.sql